img-0

-Amino acids, which are components broken down from proteins, build and regulate our neurotransmitters and therefore have a major impact on our moods.
-If we do not have adequate raw material to build and regulate our neurotransmitters, or if another physiological imbalance is not allowing efficient conversion of raw material to usable material in the body, it becomes a biological impossibility to have a positive or stable mood.
+Amino acids, which are components broken down from proteins, are the primary building blocks and regulators of our neurotransmitter production.
+If we do not have adequate raw material to build and regulate our neurotransmitters, or if another physiological imbalance is not allowing efficient conversion of raw material to usable material in the body, it becomes a near biological impossibility to have a positive or stable mood.

 Theoretically, we should be able to get all the nutrients we need to create neurotransmitters from our food.
-Unfortunately, many of us still develop nutrient deficiencies due to eating a diet heavy in processed or starchy foods, having an inadequate intake of animal based protein (the most bio available method of obtaining all 22 amino acids), or unaddressed imbalances in the endocrine system (sex, thyroid, or adrenal hormone dysfunction).
+Unfortunately, many of us still develop nutrient deficiencies due to eating a diet heavy in processed and high carbohydrate foods, having an inadequate intake of animal based protein (the most bio available method of obtaining all 22 amino acids), or other unaddressed nutrient deficiencies.

 All of these factors can create a phenomenon of “high calorie malnutrition”, where you are technically eating enough calories per day but still have not gotten the adequate building blocks for essential cellular processes, including neurotransmitter production and regulation.
 Amino acid deficiency is a serious problem, and can create a range of concerning mental health symptoms.